-Opt for the lunch menu and you’ll dine of three courses of Michelin star food for just €38.
+Opt for the lunch menu, and you’ll dine on three courses of Michelin-star food for just €38.

 What a bargain!

-As you can see, there’s plenty of things to do in Kilkenny, whether you’re here for a day or longer.
+As you can see, there are plenty of things to do in Kilkenny, whether you’re here for a day or longer.

 Planning to explore Kilkenny soon?